jadnohra/tag_export/README.md

-143 | An Infinite Series Approach to Calculus | alt, inverse, .pdf, math 144 | An Introduction to Category Theory | .pdf, cat 145 | An Introduction to Computational Networks and the Computational Network Toolkit | cntk, ml, .pdf, ms 146 | An Introduction to Convexity | opt, lagr, survey, convex, .pdf, friendly 147 | An Introduction to Formal Logic | study, logic, .pdf, formal 148 | An Introduction to Formal Logic, Solutions | .pdf, solutions 149 | An Introduction to Goedels Theorems | [IGT], logic, pa, goedel, consistency, .pdf 150 | An Introduction to Manifolds | manifold, .pdf 151 | An Introduction to Mathematical Logic and Type Theory | type-theory, .djvu, logic 152 | An Introduction to Non-Standard Analysis and its applications | short, nsa, alt, .pdf, lvl0, math 153 | An Introduction to Nonstandard Analysis | nsa, alt, intro, .pdf, math 154 | An Introduction to Numerical Analysis | reference, .djvu, book, integration, numerical 155 | An Introduction to the Conjugate Gradient Method Without the Pain | opt, nonlin, gradient, gk1, conjugate, .pdf 156 | An Introduction to the theory of infinite series | series, .djvu 157 | An Isabelle:HOL Formalisation of Green s Theorem | stokes, auto-proof, green, formalized, .pdf 158 | An Outline of Set Theory | axiomatic, nsa, ZF, st, [henle], logic, lvl0, ppl, .pdf 159 | An Outline of Theory of Semantic Information | .pdf, [carnap], semantics, logic 160 | An Overview of Type Theories | short, type, survey, logic, lambda, .pdf, history 161 | An algebraic model of transitive differential geometry | synthetic, .pdf, alg-geom, diff-geom
+143 | An Infinite Series Approach to Calculus | alt, inverse, .pdf, math 144 | An Introduction to Category Theory | .pdf, cat 145 | An Introduction to Computational Networks and the Computational Network Toolkit | cntk, ml, .pdf, ms 146 | An Introduction to Convexity | opt, lagr, survey, convex, .pdf 147 | An Introduction to Formal Logic | study, logic, .pdf, formal 148 | An Introduction to Formal Logic, Solutions | .pdf, solutions 149 | An Introduction to Goedels Theorems | [IGT], logic, pa, goedel, consistency, .pdf 150 | An Introduction to Manifolds | manifold, .pdf 151 | An Introduction to Mathematical Logic and Type Theory | type-theory, .djvu, logic 152 | An Introduction to Non-Standard Analysis and its applications | short, nsa, alt, .pdf, math 153 | An Introduction to Nonstandard Analysis | nsa, alt, intro, .pdf, math 154 | An Introduction to Numerical Analysis | reference, .djvu, book, integration, numerical 155 | An Introduction to the Conjugate Gradient Method Without the Pain | opt, nonlin, gradient, gk1, conjugate, .pdf 156 | An Introduction to the theory of infinite series | series, .djvu 157 | An Isabelle:HOL Formalisation of Green s Theorem | stokes, auto-proof, green, formalized, .pdf 158 | An Outline of Set Theory | axiomatic, nsa, ZF, st, [henle], logic, ppl, .pdf 159 | An Outline of Theory of Semantic Information | .pdf, [carnap], semantics, logic 160 | An Overview of Type Theories | short, type, survey, logic, lambda, .pdf, history 161 | An algebraic model of transitive differential geometry | synthetic, .pdf, alg-geom, diff-geom